seidyp/ca-school-enrollment-trend/README.md

 ## Next Steps

-After we found out that unemployment rates are not the best factor to correlate with enrollment rates.
+Oh, bummer!
+Unemployment rates are not the best factor to correlate with enrollment rates.

+If you are interested in this enrollment data, things you may want to consider.
-We decided on finding another economic factor such as CPI.
+1. Other economic factors such as CPI
+2. Whether you want to add 2020 (COVID year)
+3. Adding private schools to public schools

+## Hope you enjoyed the project as much as we did!